 What Causes RV Black Streaks?

-If RV black streaks remain on the surface of your RV for a long period of time, they literally bake in and can actually become oxidized into the surface, so that even when you remove the black streaks, an outline of those streaks remains… like a faint shadow.
+If black streaks remain on the surface of your RV for a long period of time, they literally bake in and can actually become oxidized into the surface, so that even when you remove them, an outline of those streaks remains… like a faint shadow.

 We’ve often heard it said that older RVs will inevitably have black streaks like these on the paint surface.
-We couldn’t disagree more, and our 17-year-old rig is proof!
+We couldn’t disagree more, and our 18-year-old rig was proof!
 Prevention is key!

 How Can I Prevent RV Black Streaks?

-We’ve never had to deal with black streaks because we haven’t allowed them to accumulate.
+We never had to deal with black streaks because we didn’t allow them to accumulate.
+Here’s what we did to prevent RV black streaks:

 Wash and Wax Your RV Regularly

-We give it a thorough wax job about once a year, but we keep the rig as clean as possible throughout the rest of the year.
-We have a few tools that we use toward this end, and we’ll share them with you here.
+We washed our motorhome (and we wash our current rig) regularly.
+That’s probably the most important preventative, in fact.
+Give your RV a thorough wax job about once a year, but also make it a point to KEEP your RV as clean as possible throughout the rest of the year.
+We have a few tools that we use toward this end, and we’ll share them with you here… so keep reading.

 First, you can check out our post on the 5 best RV wash and wax products, and you can also check out our annual RV maintenance and spring cleaning video for additional details:

-After washing, we use a water blade to squeegee the water off of the surface of the rig, thus dissuading the formulation of streaks.
+After washing, we use a water blade to squeegee the water off the surface of the rig, thus minimizing the chance that streaks could form.
 This is ESPECIALLY helpful when you’re washing your RV in an area with hard water, as the more you leave behind, the more hard water spots will form… which can lead to more pronounced black streaks forming.

 We also dry the surface using a soft drying chamois cloth.

-With 20 years of experience washing and waxing an RV under our belts, our favorite wash and wax products are these from Meguiar’s.
-We use them exclusively for the cleaning of our motorhome.
+With more than 20 years of experience washing and waxing an RV under our belts, our favorite wash and wax products are these from Meguiar’s.
+We used them exclusively for the cleaning of our motorhome, and we still use them for our truck and travel trailer.

 So, keeping your RV roof clean helps substantially to prevent the formation of black streaks.